The Heart of Sales

 But we can’t continue to use our positions merely to influence others.
 Let’s look at what we’ve been doing until now.

-Sellers, unfortunately, have a belief that if by offering the right data, in the right way, to the right demographic, or use the right incentives/push/pitch/influence, that people will buy, or acquiesce, or agree.
-Yup: I’ve got the important data that you need - now let me tell you about it and explain to you why you need it.
+Sellers, unfortunately, have a belief that if by offering the right data, in the right way, to the right demographic, or use the right incentives/push/pitch/

-But that premise is false: sales only close 7% of prospects.
+But that premise is false: sales only closes 5% of prospects.
 And that’s an average.
-Why doesn’t this model work?
-Because it’s based on information push, and ignores the underlying values that people must match before they are willing to buy anything.
+What makes the sales model so unsuccessful?
+Because it’s based on information push, the needs of the seller to make a sale, and biased conversations meant to convert buyers it ignores the buyer’s underlying values and internal systems issues – the people and policy issues that comprise the status quo and have been in place for some time – that people must manage before they are willing or able to make a purchase.

-People don’t make decisions based on data: all decisions are made according to our internal values/criteria/beliefs (There is no such thing as an emotional decision, even if it looks that way to an outsider.).
+People don’t require data to make decisions until their internal values/criteria/beliefs have been considered and there is a willingness to buy-in to change.
+There is no such thing as an emotional decision, even if it looks that way to an outsider.
 We do not choose to do something that goes against our values, so all behavior is a rendition of our beliefs in action, even thought it might be unconscious.
+And the sales model ignores this primary piece of the puzzle.

-When we create data-driven vehicles for marketing and sales, we have no idea if the mode, the message, the presentation, or the actual verbiage, go against someone’s internal criteria.
+When we create data-driven vehicles for marketing and sales, we have no idea if the mode, the message, the presentation, or the verbiage might go against a buyer’s internal criteria – regardless of whether or not they need our solution.
+We also have no idea where along the change management/decision path they are in their buy cycle.
 As a result, we have no idea how our message will be received.
 That means, we’re either lucky or we’re unlucky.
 Bad odds: with the best solution in the world, we are dependent on luck for our results.
 Not to mention that we are missing opportunities to connect with, and serve, another person.

 THERE IS A WAY TO INFLUENCE WITH INTEGRITY